NymphalidNiklas/EB2_2025/Tutorials/10.Biogeography/Readme.md

 ```

 If R asks you if you want to update some packages first, you can just hit enter without typing anything and it should skip updating packages.
-This installation will do try to compile some packages so it is likely that it will take some time or fail altogether.
+This installation will try to compile some packages so it is likely that it will take some time or fail altogether.
 If you are stuck at this step, just ask for help and we will try to solve the problem together.

+After a successful installation, you should close your RStudio program and reopen it before we continue.

 ### Running DEC models